Thank you for partnering with us!

 2. Adhere to the timeline provided.

-3. In order to receive the $300 teacher sponsor stipend, at least 15 essays (including the local 1st, 2nd and 3rd place winners) must be submitted.
+3. In order to receive the $300 teacher sponsor stipend, at least 15 essays or full class, whichever is highest, (including the local 1st, 2nd and 3rd place winners) must be submitted.

 4. Submit all your essays in a google document via google drive by sharing them with firstname.lastname@example.org in one folder titled as "school:teacher name"

 d.
 Upload the 1st, 2nd, and 3rd place local winners individually, and all of the other essays in bulk.
 We need to have complete student information for all local winners in order for them to receive their prize.

 5. The $300 award for teachers will only be awarded for full class participation, each teacher must provide a roster for their class, no matter their class size.

 6. If more than one educator participates at one school, each teacher must submit their own essays online.
 Each teacher will be awarded $300 for full class participation.
 Awards will no longer be split amongst multiple teachers from one school.

 Prizes are substantial for this contest, and each participating high school is guaranteed at least 3 student winners at the local level for 1st, 2nd, and 3rd place.
 In appreciation of your time and effort, we provide the following incentives: